 has fueled a decades-long identity crisis among Boricuas, but it's an issue that

 is seldom talked about outside of the island.
-The Last Colony seeks to broaden
+It is clear that The Last Colony is

-of the status debate.
-The Puerto Rico Monitor recently caught up with the
+subject matter.
+The Puerto Rico Monitor recently caught up with the director

 Why a documentary on Puerto Rico's status?

 I'm Puerto Rican but I went to high school in Massachusetts.
 Since age of 16